kg1102/kg1102/README.md

 ## I'm a Front-end development and student of computer forensics and web security.

-- 👨🏼‍💻 I’m an bughunter, my profile can be found here: https://bugcrowd.com/KaioGomes
+- 👨🏼‍💻 I’m an bughunter, my profile can be found here: https://bugcrowd.com/KaioGomes and https://app.intigriti.com/researcher/profile/kaiogomes
 - 🤙🏼 I’m currently learning on web development technologies like JavaScript, React etc.

 ---